Executive Summary

 Social protest over deaths in police custody clearly revealed the depth of both the immediate anxiety and long unresolved social issues.
 Gun violence is at a record high.

-It is evident that an ideological polarization is developing in the US (and elsewhere).
-The January 6 riot at the US Capital staggered the imagination.
+Ideological polarization is accelerating in the US (and elsewhere).
+The January 6th riot at the US Capital staggered the imagination.
 A contested Presidential election and ruthless campaigns for Congress demonstrate a growing tension in US politics.
+Congress has experienced a leadership crisis.
 Many have called it a “second civil war,” some have called it a war on democracy.
 The judicial system has also become noticeable more politically polarized.

 These issues have been simmering for decades.
 Confidence in government has steadily ebbed.
 The functionality of our economic system is being questioned.
 The unstable political system will have long-term social and economic consequences and will shape our national destiny.